TinySpins/Apps/README.md

 Generally, these applications are only useful for very specific use cases.
 So basically, if I did not personally ask you to get a specific application from this repository to use, the applications probably wont be of any use to you.

+Many of the applications requires Ghostscript to be installed on your system.
+You can download Ghostscript for [Windows/Linux](http://ghostscript.com) and [macOS](http://pages.uoregon.edu/koch).

 The different applications are described below.